ashleymays/Login-and-Registration-System/README.md

 ## License
-This project is covered under the GPL License.
+This project is covered under the MIT License.